kranthikumar-2k25/my-cyber-journey/MASTER_CONCEPTS.md

 - Day 37: Internal vs External SSH (using `localhost` when already inside the server vs `-p 2220` from outside)
 - Day 38: SSH Command Execution Bypass (Appending a command to the SSH string like `ssh user@host "cat readme"` executes it during the handshake before instant-disconnect scripts can kick you out)
 - Day 38: SUID Binary Exploitation (Using `./bandit20-do cat /etc/bandit_pass/bandit20` to force a SUID binary to run `cat` with the privileges of the binary's owner)
+- Day 40: The Kata Speedrun Protocol (Re-solving levels 0-12 blind, with zero AI hints, using only `man` pages and `--help` to build unbreakable muscle memory)

 ### Job Control & Automation
 - Day 18: `&` (background), `CTRL-Z` (pause), `bg` (resume in background), `tmux` (split screens)